f552p69/hjb/README.md

           Proto  Local Address          Foreign Address        State
           TCP    0.0.0.0:9999           MYPC:0                 LISTENING

-If the port will be occupied already you will receive the message and program will be termenated:
+If the port will be occupied already you will receive the message and program will be terminated:

         > java -jar hjbServer.jar
         Port 9999 is blocked.